vuvuzella/cosmic-python-architecture/readme.md

 3. Create multiple containers of different data store
 4. ~~ Use Docker compose to orchestrate launching of the app and making containers access other containers ~~
 5. Create multiple containers of different application api
-6. Organize monorepo into sensible folder structure
+6. ~~ Organize monorepo into sensible folder structure ~~
+7. Finish up integration and e2e testing